SimZhou/AI_Team_Project/README.md

     c. **Kiven and Simon**: <br>
     - Discuss and come up with models with implementation to do our Kaggle challenge <br>
     - To be specific, they should decide:
         - a.
-Come up with the code implementation of class classification on our training set (Sequence model)
+The code implementation of class classification on our training set (Sequence model)
         - b.
-Decide for each class, do we use machine learning or not (Should somehow based on **William**'s work of data description)
+For each class, do we use machine learning or not (Should somehow based on **William**'s work of data description)
         - c.
 For each class, decide what kind of model to use.

 ## 2018.11.03 Minutes of Meeting (3rd meeting)